ga-wdi-pvd/express-intro/readme.md

 models to our application.
 If we had the 7 RESTful routes that rails have for each model, you can start to see how keeping everything in the `index.js` can begin to become unwieldy.

+By using module.exports, we can effectively separate concerns and start to organize our application code.
+This idea of separating concerns and adhering to an MVC design allows our apps to grow while remaining easy to maintain and understand what is happening.

 ## Break (10/130)